 |PLOP! # 1 (click to enlarge)

-Edited by Joe Orlando of EC comics fame, it was clearly aimed at (sub-mental?) children, and the "humor", mainly lame, obvious DC superhero parodies (Batman/Superman/Wonderwoman...) and reprints of unfunny magazine "gag cartoons" (for some reason, an abundance of "prisoners hanging on prison walls making droll comments"?) was all but nonexistent.
-The only other saving grace was the inclusion of artwork by the great Sergio Aragones of MAD fame, who contributed the cover border as well as some interior art and stories.
-Still, I continued buying it, mainly for the covers, most rendered by Wolverton, with some later issues featuring covers by Wally Wood, aping Wolverton's style a bit.
+Edited by Joe Orlando of EC comics fame, it was clearly aimed at (sub-mental) children, and the "humor", mainly lame, obvious DC superhero parodies (Batman/Superman/Wonderwoman...) and reprints of 1960's/70's unfunny humor/cartoon magazine gag cartoons, featuring an abundance of "prisoners hanging on ancient castle prison walls making droll comments" cartoons.
+The only other saving graces were the inclusion of artwork by the great Sergio Aragones of MAD fame who contributed the cover borders as well as some interior art and stories, and, some comics by the great Bernie Wrightson.
+Still, I continued buying it, mainly for the covers, most rendered by Wolverton, with some later issues featuring covers by Wally Wood.
 PLOP!
-Plodded along for 24 issues till it was finally put to rest in 1976.
-These are the covers by the one and only Basil Wolverton, with three by Wally Wood:
+Plopped along for 24 issues until it was finally put to rest in 1976.
+Here are the covers by Basil Wolverton, with three by Wally Wood: